How The CoronaVirus Is Affecting The Art Industry

 How well is the Art industry holding up

-The virus is affecting most parts of the world and having a significant impact on industries as well.
-In the last week, we have seen the majority of Art fairs closing their doors due to the increase of restrictions and Virus cases.
-In essence, the Art industry relies on socialising, meets and greets and gallery attendances.
-In this pandemic, these entities are breeding grounds as attendees are flying in from around the globe.
+The virus is affecting most parts of the world and is having a significant impact on industries as well.
+In the last week, we have seen the majority of art fairs closing their doors due to the increase in restrictions and virus cases.
+Essentially, the art industry relies on socializing, meet-and-greets, and gallery attendance.
+In this pandemic, these entities have become breeding grounds as attendees fly in from around the globe.

-Consequently, The Other Art Fair announced they would be postponing a number of their fairs around the world.
-Following this stance taken by TOAF(The Other Art Fair ), London Design Biennale and Ceramic Art London have also chosen to cancel their 2020 events.
+Consequently, The Other Art Fair (TOAF) announced that they would be postponing a number of their fairs, following a global trend in the industry.
+The London Design Biennale and Ceramic Art London have also chosen to cancel their 2020 events.

 List of Cancelled Fairs